wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 Product Managers for different teams are the first to be onboarded from their team.
 They tend to onboard other members of their team to start collaborating within their team.
 We recommend giving them the **maker** role.

-Start identifying API teams within your organization and get their API product managers on board.
+Start identifying API teams within your organization and get their API Product Managers on board.

 ##### Architect / Designer

-API architects or designers are responsible for all aspects of the design of an API.
+API Architects or Designers are responsible for all aspects of the design of an API.
 They make sure the design fulfills the business requirements, uses best practices and offers a great developer experience for API consumers.
 The designer also ensures that company-wide practices normally created by the API champions in the organization are followed.
 Normally, each API project would have an architect as part of the team managing it.

 Architects can:
 - Design APIs in OpenAPI using an intuitive and easy-to-use graphical interface of Stoplight studio.